Live, learn and discover Oxford

 |Courier charge for visa support documents – approx £25|

 Why choose St Clare’s for your study abroad experience?

 We have been running our Undergraduate Programme for over 40 years.
 Our study abroad experience is designed to enable undergraduates (or those on a gap year) to have a comprehensive study abroad experience while earning 15 to 18 units of transferable credit.

 Every year we are joined by a range of nationalities who choose to study with us so they can gain a first-class education and an exceptional cultural experience.
 You will benefit from living in Oxford, one of the most famous and historic centres of learning in England, and be able to immerse yourself in our international community.
 Our college is home to 100 students from over 20 countries.

-- small seminar classes of 3-12 students
+- Engage in a stimulating academic environment with small seminar classes of 3-12 students

 We understand that you want to stay on track with your major to meet your core study requirements, so we provide a flexible combination of courses.
 You can select up to 5 course options, each course carries 3 units of credit.
 Our classes are similar to the Oxbridge style of teaching.
 You can choose 4 seminar courses taught in small classes (maximum 12 students) and 1 tutorial class.
 Tutorials are offered to encourage you to develop independent study skills.
 They are included in your timetable every week to provide more dedicated study support as they consist of up to two students.
 Our tutorial option enables us to run a course just for you.
 We will work with you home university to create and run courses to meet your study requirements.

 We offer a wide range of course options within the following disciplines:

 You will live and learn in one of the most inspiring academic cities in the world!
 Your study abroad programme will give you the opportunity to actively learn, fully engage and really experience Oxford.

 Please fill in this form to submit an enquiry about our Undergraduate Programme.